Simulation, a tool for teaching medicine practice

 Moments earlier, the vice president of the European Simulation Society, Esther León Castelao, affirmed that simulation is a consolidated body of knowledge, increasingly known and used in the teaching of medical practice.

-Although it serves as a teaching methodology and an evaluation tool, its research competencies have yet to be assessed through models. in vitro and that teachers have a solid training where the evidence is known.
+Although it serves as a teaching methodology and evaluation tool, their research competencies have yet to be assessed through models. in vitro and that teachers have a solid training where the evidence is known.

 For the vice president of the Latin American Federation for Clinical Simulation and Patient Safety, Diego Andrés Díaz-Guío, it is an educational mediation between the classroom and clinical practice areas.
 “It is an activity that allows the construction of learning in a collaborative, social way, with a safe environment for those who learn, those who teach and for patients.”